From lakes and glades to viability algorithms: Automatic classification of system states according to the Topology of Sustainable Management: Estimation

 \subsection{Dealing with an unbounded state space}

 There are multiple ways to map an unbounded state space to a bounded one, depending on the specific need for the system.
 In case of the example system analyzed later, each coordinate is bounded from below and unbounded from above.
-This is rather common in socio-economic models, in particular due to continuous economic growth.
+This is rather common in socioeconomic models, in particular due to unbounded economic growth.
 Hence, we propose a solution that maps each coordinate separately.